Lukaszpg/pd2-sanctuary-of-exile-launcher/README.md

 2. The launcher seems to be stuck on "Updating..." and the Play button is unavailable.

-**Solution:** Launch the `PD2 Single Player+ Launcher.exe` as admin.
+**Solution:** Launch the `PD2 Sanctuary of Exile Launcher.exe` as admin.
 Make sure that anti-virus or firewall software is not blocking the connections.